schurterb/convnet/README.md

 ```
 -------------------------------------------------------------------------------
 ### Using MALIS
+MALIS is treated as training with the rand Index as a cost function.
+Thus, it
-MALIS training can be activated simply by setting the use_malis flag, but is
+can be enabled by setting the `cost_func` variable in the trainer to `'rand'`.
-substantially slower as the malisLoss calculation is not performed on the GPU.
-As such, it should only be used to perfect networks that cannot be further
-improved using the Mean Square Error or Binary Cross-Entropy loss functions.

-MALIS training is done with one contiguous block of training data at a time,
-which is assigned at the CPU level.
-The size of the block of training labels is
-determined by the chunk_size parameter, which indicates the number of voxels
-across the subsection of data.
+Other cost function options include the Mean-Square Error (`'MSE'`) and the
+binary crossentropy function (`'class'`, since it is generally used for binary
+classification).

-For more information about MALIS and how it works, see this [paper](http://papers.nips.cc/paper/3887-maximin-affinity-learning-of-image-segmentation).
+For more information about the rand Index and MALIS training, see this [paper](http://papers.nips.cc/paper/3887-maximin-affinity-learning-of-image-segmentation).

 -------------------------------------------------------------------------------
 ## Making Predictions